tejaschaudhari7/Accessibilty-Checker/README.md

   npm run start
 ```
 Go to localhost:3000.
-Make sure your project if running on localhost is
+Make sure your project, if running on localhost, is
 up on a different port.
-Now enter any url or a path to any HTML file on your machine.
+Now enter any url or a path to any HTML file on your machine in the form.

 ## Tech Stack